kunalsinghdadhwal/hemera/README.md

 When the `tracing` feature is enabled, Hemera automatically creates tracing spans around your functions.

-## Performance

-The macro introduces minimal overhead to your functions:

-- **Baseline function**: ~0.5 nanoseconds
-- **Instrumented function**: ~36 nanoseconds
-- **Overhead**: ~36 nanoseconds per function call

-This overhead is only incurred when timing is active.
-When using thresholds that prevent logging, the impact is negligible.

 ## Roadmap

 | Feature | Status |